We are currently experiencing some technical issues. If you are having issues placing your order, please check back in a little while.

 However, CBD is much different than the majority of other cannabinoids, or at least the ones normally available for purchase.
 CBD does not cause changes in perception or sensation.
 Nor does it cause elevated mood and other effects commonly included when defining a “high.”

-For that reason, CBD is seen as not addictive.
+For that reason, CBD is not seen as addictive.
 It doesn’t create the positive or pleasurable feelings that often lead to psychological addiction.
-It also doesn’t create the withdrawal symptoms associated with physical addiction.
+It also doesn’t generate the withdrawal symptoms associated with physical addiction.

 • Anxiety